KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 ### Objectives

-- Learn how to use SQL Worksheet
+- Use SQL Worksheet

 - Learn how query caching improves performance

-- How to easily calculate revenue contribution
+- Calculate revenue contribution easily

-- How to pivot data rows into columns to make analysis easier
+- Pivot data rows into columns to make analysis easier

 ### Prerequisites

 - You will need to have completed the related LiveLabs workshop, **Autonomous Data Warehouse: Data Loading and Management Using SQL on the MovieStream Dataset**.
 The **Getting Started** section of that prerequisite workshop describes how to obtain an Oracle cloud account if you do not already have one.
 In that workshop you provision an Oracle Autonomous Database, and then load the MovieStream data needed for this analytics workshop.

-Before starting to run the code in this workshop we need to manage the resources we are going to use to load our sales data.
+Before starting to run the code in this workshop, we need to manage the resources we are going to use to load our sales data.
 You will notice that when you open SQL Worksheet, it automatically defaults to using the LOW consumer group - this is shown in the top right section of your worksheet.

 ![LOW consumer group shown in worksheet](images/3054194710.png)

 **NOTE**: For more information about how to use consumer groups to manage concurrency and prioritization of user requests in Autonomous Data Warehouse, please click the following link: [Manage Concurrency and Priorities on Autonomous Database](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/manage-priorities.html#GUID-19175472-D200-445F-897A-F39801B0E953).

-Change the consumer group, by simply clicking the downward pointing arrow next to the word LOW, and from the pulldown menu select the word **HIGH**.
+Change the consumer group by simply clicking the downward pointing arrow next to the word LOW, and from the pulldown menu select **HIGH**.

 ![Select the HIGH consumer group from the pulldown menu.](images/3054194709.png)

 ## STEP 1 - Exploring Sales Data

-1. To get us started, let's use a very simple query to look at total movie sales by year and quarter:
+1. To get started, let's use a very simple query to look at total movie sales by year and quarter:

     ```
     <copy>SELECT
      year,
      quarter_name,
      SUM(quantity_sold * actual_price)